Tochukz/AWS-Cloud-Developer/Udemy-Stephane-Maarek/section-20-cloudwatch-cloudtrail-xray/hands-on-251-event-bridge-rule/hands-on-251.md

-# Lesson 246: CloudWatch Logs - Metric Filter - Hands On
+# Lesson 251: Amazon Event Bridge Rule - Hands On

 ### Description

 This configuration creates an AWS Event Bridge Rule with a pattern that matches the _EC2 Instance State-change Notification_ event.
-When an EC2 instance is stopped or terminated, the event triggers an SNS topics which sents out a notification to the subscribed email address.
+When an EC2 instance is stopped or terminated, the event triggers an SNS topics which sends out a notification to the subscribed email address.

 ### Operation